FOSSEE/st-scripts/other-type-of-plots/script.rst

 .. them?
 Tell that we have only looked at one type of plot all the
 .. while, etc.]

-In this tutorial we will cover scatter plot, pie chart, bar chart and log-log plot.
-We will also see few other plots and also introduce you to the matplotlib help.
+Till now we have seen only one type of plot, and in this tutorial us see more type of plots like scatter plot, pie chart, bar chart and log-log plot.
+We will see few other more plots and also see an introduction to matplotlib help.

 .. #[Puneeth: cover, see and introduce you. be consistent. does, the
 ..
 "We" include the viewer or not?]